JC1DA/Neutral_Summarizer/README.md

 ## YouTube Transcription Feature

 The Neutral Summarizer includes special support for YouTube videos.
-When you visit a YouTube video page, the extension will automatically add a "Transcribe Video" button below the video title.
-Clicking this button will:
+Clicking 'Summarize Page' button on a YouTube video page will:

 1. Retrieve the transcription of the YouTube video using the DumplingAI API
 2. Automatically summarize the video content in the sidebar